 This activity galvanised the local National Front, which began to organise paramilitary-style attacks on the meetings in order to break them up.
 One relatively small march by the Lewisham 21 Defence Committee was attacked by 200 NF skinheads, leading to over eighty arrests.
 The fascists also began to attack socialist paper-sellers on a daily basis, embarked on a terror campaign against black and Indian shopkeepers, vandalised a local Sikh temple, and firebombed the local offices of Trotskyist group Militant Tendency.

-It was in this context that the National Front announced their intention to march through Lewisham on August 13th.
-Under the slogan “Muggers Out,” the intention was to provoke the black community, and to encourage serious racial conflict.
+It was in this context that the National Front announced their intention to march through Lewisham on 13 August.
+Under the slogan ‘Muggers Out’, the intention was to provoke the black community, and to encourage serious racial conflict.

 The Mood to Fight

 The response of the local labour movement to this serious provocation was varied.
 The ALCARAF immediately announced their intention to hold a peaceful protest on the morning of the 13th.

 As a broad front, the ALCARAF enjoyed the backing of the local centre-left council, the Labour and Liberal parties, the Communist Party of Great Britain (CPGB), and various local churches – guaranteeing serious community support for their activities.